OathPros/COMP3/source/guidelines/pointer-touch.rst

 Pointer & Touch
 ===============

 A pointing device is any input device that allows the manipulation of a pointer — typically represented as an arrow, and often called a cursor — on screen.
-While mice and touchpads are the most pointing devices, there are many others, including graphics tablets, track balls, track points and joysticks.
+While mice and touchpads are the most common pointing devices, there are many others, including graphics tablets, track balls, track points and joysticks.

 While there is no visible pointer when using touchscreens, they fulfill the same role as other pointing devices.